joelparkerhenderson/wordbooks/pages/offshoring/index.md

 # Offshoring

-Offshoring is the practice of outsourcing business processes or services to a third-party provider located in a different country, typically one with lower labor costs.
-This practice has become increasingly popular in recent years, as advances in technology have made it easier and more cost-effective for companies to outsource work to remote locations.
+Offshoring is the practice of outsourcing business processes or services to a third-party provider located in a different country.

 Offshoring can take many forms, including outsourcing of customer service, IT support, software development, accounting and finance, and other back-office functions.
 Companies may choose to offshore these functions to take advantage of lower labor costs, access to specialized skills, or to gain a competitive advantage by being able to operate 24/7.

 One of the primary benefits of offshoring is cost savings.
-Companies can often save a significant amount of money by outsourcing work to countries with lower labor costs, such as India, the Philippines, or Mexico.
-This can be particularly attractive for companies that are looking to reduce their overhead costs or improve their profit margins.
+Companies can often save a significant amount of money by outsourcing work to countries with lower labor costs.

 Another benefit of offshoring is access to specialized skills and expertise.
 Many countries with lower labor costs have developed expertise in specific industries or technologies, and companies can leverage this expertise by outsourcing work to these locations.
 For example, India is known for its software development and IT services, while the Philippines is known for its call center and customer service operations.